ktoso/rx-wiki/Observable.md

 ## onNext, onCompleted, and onError

-The `subscribe()` method may accept one to three methods, or it may accept an `Observer` or `Subscriber` which is an object that implements three methods.
-These methods are as follows:
+The `subscribe()` method may accept one to three methods, or it may accept an `Observer` or `Subscriber` which are objects that implement the following three methods:

 **onNext** defines the method that the Observable will invoke whenever the Observable emits an item.
 This method takes as a parameter an item emitted by the Observable.